Clinical Lab Scientist Trainee

-- Two letters of recommendation, one from a college instructor and the other from a Supervisor; or two letters of recommendation from college instructors (family members are not acceptable).
+- Two letters of recommendation from either college instructors or Supervisors (family members are not acceptable).
 The letters of recommendation must be sent by the person writing the letter directly to the address/e-mail address below.

 - 500-word essay or "Statement of Purpose" citing the applicant’s interest in the CLS profession.

 - Official transcripts must be sent by all accredited colleges/universities attended directly to the address/email address below showing date of graduation and completion of all required courses (documents received from students are considered unofficial and will not be accepted).

 - If the applicant attended a foreign college/university, he/she must submit the official evaluation of the applicant’s foreign degree from the American Association of Collegiate Registrars and Admission Officers (AACRAO) directly to the address/e-mail address below.

 *Completed application packets must be mailed or emailed to the following